fmtlib/fmt/doc/syntax.md

 - applies only to numeric types;
 - has no effect on `inf` or `nan`;
-- is silently ignored when an explicit *align* is also present.
+- is ignored when an explicit *align* is also present.

 ### Width